 - Titanium White

 And then I'll add a few specialty colors based on my mood or what I hope to create.
-Like Quinacridone Magenta, Emerald Phthalo, Cadmium Yellow Light, Kings Blue. (check out my oil painting supply guide for which quality paints I use).
+Like Quinacridone Magenta, Emerald Phthalo, Cadmium Yellow Light, Kings Blue. (check out my oil painting supply tutorials on youtube for which quality paints I use).

 -Gamsol: Gamsol is a non-toxic, odorless mineral spirit used to thin oil paint and clean brushes.
 I use the palette cups to carry this and then place that inside of an air-tight container.

 -Galykd: Galkyd is a fast-drying medium with high viscosity which allows the paint to dry quickly and apply additional layers in the same painting session.
 I'll put some of this in the 2nd cup of the palette cups.

 - Wet Painting Carrier: This was the thing I didn't plan for the first time - I needed something to carry my wet painting back to the car!